Kya-Allen/Comparing-Autoeroticisms/README.md

 The work remained listed for a few months, But unfortunately I was required to take it down, and I forgot to record how many hits it got before I took it down. oops.
 It seemed like a lot tho.
 There were certainly serveral comments

+### Twitter

+The survey was also posted to the @Vexed_Vortices twitter account during each of these sampling phases. the account currently has 330 followers, and probably has more like ~200-250 during the sampling period.
+A following of mostly trans women probably

 ## Scales & Items

 ### Erotic Self-Focus Questionnaire, Arousal to own Body Subscale (ESFQ)